carycorreia/GCD_Course_Assignment/Codebook.md

 For a detailed walk-thru of the code please consult the README.md file located in the github repository (carycorreia/GCD_Course_Assignment)

 The basic program flow is as follows:
-####  1. Setup the computers directory structure / download data--> makes it easy to download and retrieve files
+####  1. Setup the directory structure / download data--> makes it easy to download and retrieve files
   - input label file & use regex to make the labels meaningful (see code for details)

 ####  2. Prep the test data set